Key Takeaways

 Can US Companies Hire Remote Workers From a Foreign Country?

-The answer is yes—US companies can hire international workers legally.
-However, in most cases, you cannot hire a remote team as direct employees unless you have a legal entity in the workers’ country of residence.
+The answer is yes—US companies can hire internationally legally.
+However, in most cases, you cannot hire remote workers as direct employees unless you have a legal entity in the workers’ country of residence.
 But there is another option: hiring them as independent contractors.

 This makes it easier to ensure your remote foreign workers have access to all they need for optimal job satisfaction and performance.